Contributing to Express

 The Express team and community take all security bugs in Express seriously.
 Thank you for improving the security of Express.
 We appreciate your efforts and responsible disclosure and will make every effort to acknowledge your contributions.

-Report security bugs by emailing the lead maintainer in the Readme.md file.
+Report security bugs by emailing [email protected].

 To ensure the timely response to your report, please ensure that the entirety of the report is contained within the email body and not solely behind a web link or an attachment.